dsanson/carnap-javascript/README.md

 I think this script works.
 But I haven't ended up using it myself, as I haven't been using timed assignments.

-## save-work.js

-Status: works

-This script implements persistent student work, saving the work a student has done on exercises to the Carnap server using the `AssignmentState` API.
-It currently doesn't support Syntax/Parsing problems, Sequent Calculus problems, or Gentzen-Prawitz deductions.

-TODO:

-- [ ] add support for syntax problems
-- [ ] add support for Sequent Calculus problems
-- [ ] add support for Gentzen-Prawitz deductions

 ## youtube-embed.js